How Does Vinyl Work?

 After decades of music seemingly disappearing into a computer hard drive, january 2017 saw Vinyl sales topping three million, the highest UK total in 25 years.
 More than 3.2 million records were sold in 2016, a rise of 53% on the previous year.
 If you are someone who considers themselves passionate about music, vinyl remains the singular most impressive format of recording and reproducing music.
 So it's only right we honour the vinyl record by fully understanding the genius behind it.

 To understand the genius behind vinyl you first need to understand how sound waves work.
 Sounds are produced by vibrations and travel through the air as waves, which are vibrating particles.
 The waves transfer energy from the source of the sound out to its surroundings.
 Your ear detects sound waves when vibrating air particles cause your eardrum to vibrate.
 The bigger the vibrations the louder the sound.
-The groves you can see on a vinyl record are actually sound waves or more like a type of fingerprint of the sound waves captured in a lacquer disc that we call a vinyl record.
+The grooves you can see on a vinyl record are actually sound waves or more like a type of fingerprint of the sound waves captured in a lacquer disc that we call a vinyl record.
 These three-dimensional grooves cut in the vinyl record are a recording of how the sound waves behave as they move through the air.